-- How to use this toolkit 4

-- Why should educators be informed?
-5

-- What is Irlen Syndrome?
-6

-- Who does it affect?
-7

-- How can you identify students at risk: Irlen Self-Test 8

-- Symptom triggers 9

-- What does Irlen Syndrome look like in different student populations

-- Classroom modifications 17

-- Solutions: Irlen Colored Overlays and Spectral Filters

-- Irlen Syndrome Foundation opportunities for educators, schools and children

-- Research to support the use of Irlen Colored Overlays and Spectral Filters in academic settings

-- References 24
+- How to use this toolkit 4 - Why should educators be informed?
+5 - What is Irlen Syndrome?
+6 - Who does it affect?
+7 - How can you identify students at risk: Irlen Self-Test 8 - Symptom triggers 9 - What does Irlen Syndrome look like in different student populations 12 - Modifications for Classrooms and Lecture Halls 17 - Solutions: Irlen Colored Overlays and Spectral Filters 18 - Irlen Syndrome Foundation opportunities for educators, schools, universities and students - Research to support the use of Irlen Colored Overlays and Spectral Filters in academic settings - References 24